AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 **Known Issues in Aviatrix Release 6.5**

 - **AVX-16121** - In Aviatrix version 5.x, Logstash Forwarder was replaced by `Filebeat Forwarder <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#filebeat-forwarder>`_ in the supported logging services.
 If you enabled logstash before this switch, please disable/enable logstash on the Filebeat Forwarder in “Controller/Logging” before upgrading your Aviatrix Controller, otherwise your Gateways might come up in the “config_fail” state after the upgrade.
 You might need to update your configuration on your collection side to accommodate this change.
 If you already upgraded and have Gateways in the “config_fail” state, you can do an “Image Upgrade” on the impacted Gateway to resolve the issue.

-- **AVX-17221** - When upgrading to standalone CloudN version 6.5.1936 or later, after registering CloudN with the Controller as a managed CloudN, CloudN will be in a “config_fail” state.

-Workaround scenario 1: Prior to performing the registration process.
+- **AVX-17221** - If you have Managed CloudN, Aviatrix requires you to follow the Managed instructions and allow access to the sites mentioned for the CloudN Managed Port.
+If your Managed CloudN ends up in a "config_fail" state after your Controller is upgraded, you have the following options:

+  Option 1:

   #.
-Add a firewall rule to allow CloudN’s MGMT outbound UDP port 123 access to ntp.ubuntu.com or to a local NTP server.
+Deregister your CloudN.
+Follow the instructions to allow management port outbound access.
   #.
-From the CloudN UI page go to Setting -> Controller-> System Time.
-Enter ntp.ubuntu.com or a local NTP server then select the Sync option.
+Follow NTP sync instructions at `Managed CloudN Workflows <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#step-2-2-configure-ntp-sync-and-smtp-services>`_.
   #.
-Do a manual sync from CloudN to the NTP server.
-  #.
-From the CloudN UI go to Setting -> Maintenance page and upgrade standalone CloudN to 6.5.2835 or later.
-  #.
-From the CloudN UI page Setting -> Advanced page, perform the registration process.

-Workaround scenario 2: Managed CloudN already registered and in “config_fail“ state.

-  #.
-From Controller UI page go to CLOUDWAN -> Register -> De-register a Device, select the CloudN  already registered and in “config_fail” state.
-  #.
-Follow steps outline in “Workaround for scenario 1” get CloudN out of the failed state.
+Register your CloudN.

+  Option 2: Open a ticket with `Aviatrix Support <https://support.aviatrix.com/>`_.

+- If your Controller is running 6.4 and you have ControllerHA enabled, there is a very small chance that your HA recovery might fail if your Controller goes down by any chance.
+If that happens, you can manually restore the backup on your new Controller.
+To avoid this, please upgrade to 6.5 release.
 6.4.2973 (11/19/2021)
 =====================